ansys/pyansys-dev-guide/doc/source/packaging/templates.rst

    problem during the installation or usage of the tool.

-PyAnsys Available Templates
+PyAnsys available templates
 ===========================

-There are two templates which can be used as basis for creating new PyAnsys projects.
-These are the ``pyansys`` and the ``pyansys-advanced`` templates.
+There are two templates that can be used as the basis for creating new PyAnsys projects ``pyansys`` and ``pyansys-advanced``.

 .. important::

    Install `ansys-templates`_ to access these templates.
-Refer to the `ansys-templates user guide`_ for more information on how to use this tool.
+For more information on how to use this tool, see `ansys-templates user guide`_.

-PyAnsys Template
+PyAnsys template
 ----------------

 The ``pyansys`` template ships only with the required directories and files to